The-ArtMedium/ImageStream/README.md

 * **High Variance:** Sharp edges, crisp details, "In Focus."
 * **Low Variance:** Smooth gradients, spread-out light, "Out of Focus."

 ---

 ## 🛠 Repository Roadmap

 ### 1. The Laplacian Sieve (Focus Scoring)
 A lightweight Python engine to rank images by high-frequency edge density.
-Perfect for sifting through 10,000+ archived photos to find the "keepers" instantly.
+Perfect for sifting through archived photos to find the "keepers" instantly.

-### 2. Physical Recovery (Deconvolution)
+### 2. The Triage Engine (Classification)
-While GenAI "invents" pixels, we focus on **Richardson-Lucy Deconvolution**.
-We use existing light data to reverse-engineer blur, respecting the original capture.
+We use mathematical thresholds to decide the destiny of every pixel in your archive:
+* **Score < 100 (The Wall):** Heavy physical blur.
+Flagged for manual review.
+* **Score 100–400 (The Candidate):** The **Sweet Spot**.
+Images ready for **Deconvolution** (reverse-engineering blur without inventing pixels).
+* **Score > 600 (The Keeper):** High-quality frames ready for the master archive.

 ### 3. Data-Driven Archiving (SQL Integration)
 Bridging the gap between photography and Data Analytics.
-We store technical metadata and "Truth Scores" in structured databases for professional-grade asset management.
+We store technical metadata and "Truth Scores" in structured databases.
+`SELECT filename FROM ImageArchive WHERE classification = 'Repair Candidate';`

 ---